 - Im J, Adeyanju O, Tchou M, (2018, July).
 Apps for Busy Hospitalists - tools to facilitate teaching and learning in the digital age.
 Pediatric Hospital Medicine Conference.
 Atlanta, GA

 - Residents-as-Teachers Educational Curriculum.
 Project lead for six session curriculum meant to empower residents to be future educators .PHM conference.
 Seattle.
 2019

 Located approximately 2 miles from the Cleveland Clinic campus, downtown Cleveland features a host of cultural and recreational attractions for an ethnically diverse mid-sized city.
 Many of Cleveland's neighborhoods such as Ohio City, Tremont, Lakewood, and Cedar-Fairmount are overflowing with cultural heritage, as well an eclectic offering of restaurants and nightlife.

 Take advantage of all this beautiful city has to offer!
-Champion sports teams, culture, outdoor adventure, and a food scene that was recently ranked by TIME as #7 on their 20 'Best Food Cities' in America and is home to two James Beard award-winning restaurants.
+Champion sports teams, culture, museums, an internationally renowned orchestra, and the largest theater district outside NYC.
+Take advantage of all this beautiful city has to offer!
+The food scene is outstanding, with multiple James Beard award-winning restaurants.
+Outdoor activities are plentiful, with an extensive citywide metro park system and lakeside activities.
 There really is something for everyone here in Cleveland.

 Fellows develop relationships within the department of pediatric hospital medicine.
 In addition, our pediatric fellows meet and network with other fellows during orientation and throughout the common fellowship curriculum.
 The Cleveland Clinic House Staff/Spouse Association also offers opportunities for networking and local events.
 Fellows also develop relationships with other pediatric hospital medicine fellows through the annual AAP SOHM fellows’ conference, as well as networking at regional and national conferences.